-If a student chooses to behave in an inappropriate way around school, they will, as a minimum, be given a written warning in the Student Planner.
-For more serious behaviours the member of staff will liaise with the Pastoral Team and a more severe sanction will be applied.
+If a student chooses to behave in an inappropriate way around school, they will, as a minimum, be given a Reset code in the Student Planner.
+For more serious behaviours the member of staff will liaise with the Pastoral Team and a more serious consequence will be applied.
 More serious consequences are outlined in under suspensions and exclusion.

-What will lead to a written warning outside of lessons?
+What will lead to a reset code outside of lessons?
 Examples include: